 Opioid addiction impacts people of all ages.
 However, adults and adolescents receive different treatment approaches when they seek help.

-A recent study revealed that teenagers with opioid use disorder (OUD) are far less likely to receive medication than adults with the same condition.
+A study published in JAMA found that teenagers with opioid use disorder are significantly less likely to receive evidence-based medication treatment than adults with the same condition.
+This gap persists despite strong evidence supporting medication for opioid use disorder (MOUD) for adolescents.

 Young People And Opioid Addiction